developer-zebra/developer-zebra-site/src/ekd/1-6/samples/index.md

 ## Overview

-Enterprise Keyboard Designer (EKD) offers pre-developed sample layouts for a variety of devices and uses to help enable quick deployment.
+Enterprise Keyboard Designer (EKD) offers predeveloped sample layouts for a variety of devices and uses to help enable quick deployment.
 Developed by Zebra engineers, sample layouts can be deployed immediately or customized to best suit the needs of an organization.

 <!-- <img alt="" style="height:350px" src="EDK_sample_layouts.png"/>
 _Sample layouts made with Enterprise Keyboard Designer.
 Click image to enlarge, ESC to exit_.